NoAgenda/website/readme.md

 ## Installation

-To run this application you'll need a server running Apache, PHP 7.2 and MySQL 8.
+To run this application you'll need a server running Apache, PHP 7.2, MySQL 8 and Supervisor.

 You'll also need Composer and Yarn (+ NPM) to download third-party modules.